jbcodeforce/yarfba/docs/serverless/lambda.md

 * Maximum 100 concurrent calls.
 * Code in compressed zip should be under 50MB and 250MB uncompressed.
 * Disk capacity for /tmp is limited to 10GB.

+### Design constraints

+* When migrating existing application [review the different design patterns to consider](./index.md/#designing-for-serverless).
+* Think about co-existence with existing application and how API Gateway can be integrated to direct traffic to new components (Lambda functions) without disrupting existing systems.
+With [API Gateway](./apigtw.md) developer can export the SDK for the business APIs to make integration easier for other clients, and can use throttling and usage plans to control how different clients can use the API.
+* Do cost comparison analysis.
+For example API Gateway is pay by the requests, while ALB is priced by hours based on the load balance capacity units used per hour.
+Lambda is also per request based.
+* Not everything fits into the function design.
+Assess if it makes sense to map REST operations in the same handler.
+* Assess for Fargate usage when the application is in container, may run for a long period.
+Larger packaging may not be possible to run on Lambda.
+Applications that use non HTTP end point, integrate to messaging middleware with Java based APIs.

 ## Security